dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1501.md

 Software was invented because we needed a way to quickly and easily change the behavior of machines.
 But that flexibility depends critically on the shape of the system, the arrangement of its components, and the way those components are interconnected.

 The way you keep software soft is to leave as many options open as possible, for as long as possible.
 What are the options that we need to leave open?
-They are the details that don’t matter.
+They are the details that don't matter.

 All software systems can be decomposed into two major elements: policy and details.
 The policy element embodies all the business rules and procedures.
 The policy is where the true value of the system lives.